vladkinoman/just-my-notes/books/best-comics-to-read.md

   >
   > New 52 The Flash volumes 1-5.
 Written and with art by the same artists of Dastardly Death of the Rogues, like much of the new 52 reboot it was a jumping on point.
 The art is beautiful and the writing is solid and fun.
 However pretty much all Flash lore was scrapped which is disappointing, more so if you read the previous recommendations.

-Best Green Lantern books: ~~**Green Lantern: Secret Origin**~~, **Green Lantern: Rebirth** and other books in Geoff Johns's Green Lantern Saga.
+Best Green Lantern comics: ~~**Green Lantern: Secret Origin**~~, **Green Lantern: Rebirth** and other books in Geoff Johns's Green Lantern Saga.

-Best Hellboy books: nearly all of it is written by Mike Mignola and nearly all of it is worth reading.
+Best Hellboy comics: nearly all of it is written by Mike Mignola and nearly all of it is worth reading.
 Just start at the beginning with [Hellboy, Volume 1: *Seed of Destruction*](https://www.amazon.com/dp/1593070942) and follow the rest in [suggested reading order](http://www.multiversitycomics.com/annotations/hellboy-reading-order-2019/) (*Conqueror Worm* is the best story arc among them).
 Although, the best option would be to buy omnibuses. *Plague of Frogs* BPRD run is also recommended by people.
 Besides this spin-off, people also recommend these books: *Frankenstein Underground*, *Lobster Johnson*.

-Best Hulk books: **Incredible Hulk Visionaries** (80s-90s) by Peter Devid (the best run), **Planet Hulk** and **World War Hulk** by Greg Pak, *Hulk the End* by Peter David (depressing af though), *Immortal Hulk* by Al Ewing, Incredible Hulk (1999-2007) by Bruce Jones, Hulk: Gray by Jeph Loeb, Ultimate Hulk Vs Wolverine by Damon Lindelof.
+Best Hulk comics: **Incredible Hulk Visionaries** (80s-90s) by Peter Devid (the best run), **Planet Hulk** and **World War Hulk** by Greg Pak, *Hulk the End* by Peter David (depressing af though), *Immortal Hulk* by Al Ewing, Incredible Hulk (1999-2007) by Bruce Jones, Hulk: Gray by Jeph Loeb, Ultimate Hulk Vs Wolverine by Damon Lindelof.

-Best Spider-man books: **Ultimate Spider-Man** by Brian Bendis, *Kraven's Last Hunt* and *The Death of Gwen Stacey* are the best comics of classic era (*Amazing Spider-Man*, the Bible of the Spider-Man universe),Origin of the Hobgoblin+Nothing Can Stop the Juggernaut+The Kid Who Collected Spider-Man by Roger Stern, Spider-Man: Birth of Venom, Spider-Man Blue, Spider-Man: Spider-Island, The Death of Jean DeWolff and One Small Break are both very good "dark" stories, Spider-Man/Human Torch (modern and light-hearted story).
+Best Spider-Man comics: **Ultimate Spider-Man** by Brian Bendis, *Kraven's Last Hunt* and *The Death of Gwen Stacey* are the best comics of classic era (*Amazing Spider-Man*, the Bible of the Spider-Man universe),Origin of the Hobgoblin+Nothing Can Stop the Juggernaut+The Kid Who Collected Spider-Man by Roger Stern, Spider-Man: Birth of Venom, Spider-Man Blue, Spider-Man: Spider-Island, The Death of Jean DeWolff and One Small Break are both very good "dark" stories, Spider-Man/Human Torch (modern and light-hearted story).

 > **Ultimate Spider-Man** is going to be the most accessible by a wide margin.
 >